 When we are giving the location of a place we use north, south, east and west.
 'South-east' would be in the direction between south and east, or down and to the right if you are looking at a map with north pointing up.
 Notice the following:

-- They are going to build a house on the south-east part
+- They are going to build a house on the south-east part of the property.

 - The lake is three hours north-west of here.